Steeeephen/LAVA/README.md

 | lcsnew	| LCS (North America) (Summer 2020 overlay)|
 | pcs		| PCS (Pacific)|

+Though small changes to the broadcast may throw some off

 Output will be sent to the 'output' directory for each game in the playlist.
 Takes at least 100 seconds per game on a Lenovo Thinkpad T430

 ## Output